StatStud/book-club/content/posts/trump.md

 It's a safeguard for falling into a gap that might take you weeks or months to get yourself out of.

 # Confronting your fears

+If you label something as fear, then it creates fear when sometimes it's not fear, but a concern.

+Side note: How does this reconcile with the idea from "The Way of the Superior Man", when the author claims that our fears are our sharpest definitions of ourselves, and that a man who knows his fears is more trustworthy than a man who does not.

+It's easier to break down a concern than it is a fear, because fear will create a block that will only hinder your creative thinking.
+Objectivity will remove that block and allow for creative ideas to flow.

+An antidote to fear is simply problem solving; breaking down a task into units of thought and dealt with in an orderly manner.

+Know that if you want to own your own business, you will be doing a lot of work yourself.
+That's just the way it is.

+Business is not all about giving orders or having other people do the legwork or brainwork for you.
+True, that comes into the picture, but you should always be ready to go at it yourself.

+If responsibility comes naturally to you, or if you enjoy that challenge, owning your own business is a good fit.

+The opposite of fear is faith.

+Do not allow fear to settle into place in any part of your life.
+It is a defeating attitude and a negative emotion.
+Replace it with a problem-solving attitude.

 # Imagination: A key to financial Savvy

+Donald Trump attended Wharton School of Business and studied economics for undergrad.

+> This may sound simplistic, but I'm a firm believer in **visualization**, and it worked for me.

+A lot of people have imagination, but it doesn't help them because they can't execute.
+I'm able to execute with the imagination.

 # Is business success a natural talent?

+Before I decided to go to Wharton School of Finance, I had thought of attending University of Southern California to study film, but once I decided on Wharton, I was very serious and focused on school.

+There's a certain amount of bravado in what I do these days, and part of that bravado is to make it look easy.
+That's why I've always referred to business as being an art.

+When I was in school, I always did more than was expected and studied on my own in addition to what was required.

+Business is about creativity.
+That's were the art part comes in.

 # Keep it short, fast, and direct

+Business is no place for stream of consciousness babbling, no matter how colorful you might think you're being.

+Whatever you're doing, keep it short, fast, and direct.
+It's also more polite.

+Practice giving your presentation in under 5 minutes.

+> My advantage is my ability to get to the point faster than anybody else.

+While they are still formulating sentences, I'v already written the book.

+I already had the deal done in my head.

+But that ability did not happen overnight, I've worked at it for a long time.

+But we can all put the technique to use everyday, whether it's replying to a message, writing an email, or ordering lunch.

+> The candidates who can present the facts with the least amount of verbal decoration will have an advantage.

+People appreciate brevity in today's world.

 # Have the right mindset for the job

+When I say have the right mindset, I am thinking about responsibility.
+People who take responsibility have no need to blame others or be continually finding fault.

+When faced with the question, "what are you going to do about it?", it's really a question only reserved for the people who bear the most responsibility--the ball is in their court.

+> Look at yourself first when things go wrong.

 # Momentum is something you have to work at to maintain